 - Regular play sessions take place at this park - see www.brighton-hove.gov.uk/playbus

-- The two restored pavilions will be offering community spaces for hire from spring 2014.
-Find out more at www.brighton-hove.gov.uk/thelevel
+- The two restored pavilions offer community spaces for hire.
+Contact firstname.lastname@example.org.
+See a design plan at www.brighton-hove.gov.uk/thelevel

-- A new community group, the Communities of The Level Forum, is working with the city council to help guide and shape the park's future.
+- The Level Communities Forum volunteer group is working with the city council to help guide and shape the park's future. www.brighton-hove.gov.uk/lcf

 The park's central location ensures it's very well served by buses.
 Brighton & Hove Buses' frequent service 25 and The Big Lemon's service 44 go to the east (Lewes Road) side, while many routes serve the Open Market stops in Ditchling Road or Oxford Street.
 These include the number 21, 22, 24, 26, 37, 37B, 38, 46, 48, 49, 50 and 81 routes.
 Further bus information and timetables.